SuyiWang/DiMorSC/core/ReadMe.txt

-Main Repository for DiMorSC.
-Computes 1-stable manifold from functions on simplicial complex.
+Core function of DiMorSC.
+Computes skeleton modeled as 1-stable manifold from functions on simplicial complex.

-Dependency: PHAT.
+Dependency: PHAT

 Download PHAT from one of the following site

 bitbucket(recommended): https://bitbucket.org/phat-code/phat
 github: https://github.com/blazs/phat
-Put PHAT in this folder.
+Put PHAT in 'extern' folder.